temporalio/documentation/docs/workflows.md

 Don't rely on storing the current Run Id or using it for any logical choices.
 A Workflow Retry changes the Run Id.
-Because the current Run Id, is mutable, relying on it might produce non-determinism issues,
+Because the current Run Id is mutable, relying on it might produce non-determinism issues,

 For more information, see the [`message.proto`](https://github.com/temporalio/api/blob/master/temporal/api/history/v1/message.proto#L75-L82) file.